Los Angeles Memorial Coliseum: Planning and construction

 Before the stadium was built, Exposition Park was the staging ground of various agricultural expositions and was operated by the Sixth District Agricultural Association.
 William Miller Bowen, head of the association, announced plans in January 1919 to build a football field for the University of Southern California in the park.
 Separately, the executive board of the Community Development Association determined in November 1919 that Los Angeles needed a municipal stadium capable of seating about 75,000.
 William May Garland, the CDA's president, advocated for the stadium to be built as a potential host of the 1924 Summer Olympics.
 A municipal bond issue was placed on the ballot on August 31, 1920; it required a two-thirds majority to pass and was narrowly defeated.
 Instead, in November 1921, the CDA leased part of Exposition Park from the city, built the stadium itself, and rented the venue back to the city and Los Angeles County until its debts were paid.

-The Coliseum was commissioned as a memorial to L.A. veterans of World War I (rededicated to all United States veterans of the war in 1968).
+The Coliseum was commissioned as a memorial to L.A. veterans of World War I, and rededicated in 1968 to all United States veterans of the war.
 The groundbreaking ceremony took place on December 21, 1921, with construction being completed in just over 16 months, on May 1, 1923.
 Designed by John and Donald Parkinson, the original bowl's initial construction costs were $954,873.
-When the Coliseum opened in 1923, it was the largest stadium in Los Angeles, with a capacity of 75,144.
-In 1930, however, with the Olympics due in two years, the stadium was extended upward to seventy-nine rows of seats with two tiers of tunnels, expanding the seating capacity to 101,574.
-The physical structure of a bowl-shaped configuration for the Coliseum was undoubtedly inspired by the earlier Yale Bowl which was built in 1914.
-The now-signature Olympic torch was added, and the stadium was briefly known as Olympic Stadium.
-The Olympic cauldron torch which burned through both Games remains above the peristyle at the east end of the stadium as a reminder of this, as do the Olympic rings symbols over one of the main entrances.
-Originally for the 1984 games, burnable Olympic Rings and a 25-step hydraulic staircase were added inside in the front of the coliseum to allow the cauldron to be lit by lifting up the stairs to the burnable Olympic Rings, which brought the flame to the cauldron on top.
-The football field runs east to west with the press box on the south side of the stadium.
+The Coliseum opened in 1923 with a capacity of 75,144, the largest stadium in Los Angeles at the time.
+The field runs east to west with the press box on the south side of the stadium.